Policies and Procedures

 Equipment and Facility Issues

 For safety reasons, please report equipment failure to Fitness and Recreation staff.
 Fitness and Recreation members are encouraged to refrain from dropping weights and slamming pin machine plates, re-rack all weights/plates to their designated storage areas, and to disinfect exercise equipment before and after usage.
+No outside equipment is allowed in the fitness center.

 Group Exercise Classes